Technologicat/unpythonic/HACKING.md

 `unpythonic.syntax.scopeanalyzer` is a unfortunate artifact that is needed to implement macros that interact with Python's scoping rules, notably `let`.
 Fortunately, [the language reference explicitly documents](https://docs.python.org/3/reference/executionmodel.html#naming-and-binding) what is needed for a lexical scope analysis for Python.
 So we have just implemented that (better, as an AST analysis, rather than scanning the surface syntax text).

 As of the second half of 2020, the main target platform is Python 3.6, both **CPython** and **PyPy3**.
 The code should run on 3.4 or any later Python.
-We have [a GitHub workflow](https://github.com/Technologicat/unpythonic/actions?query=workflow%3A%22Python+package%22) that runs the test suite
+We have [a GitHub workflow](https://github.com/Technologicat/unpythonic/actions?query=workflow%3A%22Python+package%22) that runs the test suite on 3.4 through 3.7, and on PyPy3.

 The intent is to drop support for 3.4 and 3.5 in the next major version.
 Special attention should be devoted to compatibility with 3.8, which flipped the switch on the compiler so that now it generates `ast.Constant` nodes for literals.
 We have ~some~ possibly lots of macro code dealing with the old `ast.Num`, `ast.Str` or `ast.NameConstant`, which should be made to accept `ast.Constant` (in addition to the old types, as long as we support Python 3.6 and 3.7).